JustalK/FAKE-API/README.md

 * **faker**: Generate massive amounts of fake data in the browser and node.js I use it inside the test for generating random data, it make the test more powerful.
 * **husky**: Husky is a modern native Git hooks.
 I use it for restricting the commit to the interesting one and for forcing the test to be run before merging anything.
 * **jsdoc**: An API documentation generator for JavaScript.
 I use it for generating the documentation using the comments in the code.
-* **mongo-seeding**: The ultimate solution for populating your MongoDB database.
-I use it for populating the test database and also for populating the server at first installation.
 * **npx**: Executes <command> either from a local node_modules/.bin, or from a central cache, installing any packages needed in order for <command> to run.
 I use it for running package from my local node module directory such as esLint.
 * **nyc**: Istanbul's state of the art command line interface.
 I use it for creating the report for the coverall and making it available in the browser.
+* **lowdb**: For managing the database in a json file
+* **cors**: For managing the cors on the api REST

 ## Technologies

 The server is using the library `Express` but it can be switch easily in the **server.js** file for Fastify or Restify.
 The server is linked to the library `Apollo-server` for managing the data with `GraphQL`.
-The database is handle by `MongoDB` and can also be easily switch in **database.js**.
+The database is handle by `lowdb` and can also be easily switch in **database.js**.
 The data come from the seed and are populating the db at each restart of the server.

 The models are found in the folder **models**.
 Their schema are described with `mongoose` and also typed for using `GraphQL`.